ImperialCollegeLondon/ReCoDE-Turing-Patterns-and-Partial-Differential-Equations/README.md

 <!-- Your Project title, make it sound catchy! -->

-# Pufferfish Patterns and Partial Differential Equations
+# Turing Patterns and Partial Differential Equations

 <!-- Provide a short description to your project -->